This recipe is brought to you in partnership with Red Star Yeast.

-These cheesy pretzel twists are legit out of control from their hot, buttery, golden exterior to all that glorious coarse salt and the moment you break it apart or take that huge giant bite… I think you know where I’m going with this…
+These cheesy pretzel twists are a snacktime sensation from their hot, buttery, golden exterior to all that glorious coarse salt and the moment you break it apart or take that huge giant bite… I think you know where I’m going with this…

 ALL THAT CHEESE!
 The best of surprises.

-Let’s focus on the cheese version right now.
-The dough?
-It’s basic and straightforward.
+The dough is a basic and straightforward recipe.
 You’ll only need 6 ingredients to get things going.
 Start with warm water + yeast.
-Not just any yeast, my go-to for nearly all the bread baking I do: Red Star Platinum.
-The reason I always recommend this yeast to you is because this is a premium instant yeast with a difference that not only you can taste, you can see as well.
-Your pretzels, your rolls, your breads, your pizza crusts– will puff up more.
-The volume you’ll get simply cannot be achieved with other yeasts on the market.
-That’s why Platinum is my fave.
-Makes working with yeast easy and your finished product absolutely fabulous.
+I always use Platinum Yeast from Red Star in my bread recipes and the reason I always recommend it is because it’s a premium instant yeast with a difference that not only you can taste, you can see as well.
+Your pretzels, your rolls, your breads, your pizza dough— will puff up more.
+It makes working with yeast easy and your finished product absolutely fabulous.

 Once the dough is made, pull a little apart at a time, roll it into a log, then coil around a long piece of cheese.
-I simply used these cheese sticks.
+I usually use Sargento brand cheddar cheese sticks.
 String cheese works too, but you might need a little more dough because they’re a little fatter.
 You can make the pretzels as large or as small as you want– they’ll be the size of the cheese inside.
 So if you’re not using pre-cut cheese sticks or string cheese, you can slice the cheese however large you want.
-Keep in mind, though, the more cheese inside, the more likely the cheese will seep out.
-Which isn’t necessarily a bad thing.
-I love the burnt cheese on the sides!
+Keep in mind, though, the more cheese inside, the more likely the cheese will seep out in the oven.

 Another reason behind those crisp, shiny, chewy, golden brown pretzel exteriors?
-A little friend I like to call the egg wash.
+Add an egg wash.
 Just a simple brush of beaten egg after the baking soda bath and before baking will really make a difference.
+(Feel free to skip if desired.)

 And OK, since we’re already breaking the diet rules today, let’s brush a little melted butter on the pretzels after they come out of the oven.
-The melted butter will seep inside the hot pretzels.
-It’s all so beautiful.
+The melted butter will seep inside the hot cheesy pretzels.

 Starting with a simple homemade dough, these cheesy pretzel twists are the ultimate comfort food snack or football food!